pantheon-systems/documentation/source/_docs/global-cdn.md

 earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---

 Pantheon's new [Global CDN](https://pantheon.io/global-cdn) is a core platform offering, with improved performance and security for customer sites.
-Content is served from 30+ global POPS (points of presence) where site pages and assets are cached, plus [free managed HTTPS](/docs/https) using [Let's Encrypt](https://letsencrypt.org).
+Content is served from 30+ global POPs (points of presence) where site pages and assets are cached, plus [free managed HTTPS](/docs/https) using [Let's Encrypt](https://letsencrypt.org).

 ## Fast HTTPS Translates to Revenue
 Research has shown that each second of latency in rendering a site results in approxomately a 10% drop-off in user engagement.
 With more and more traffic coming through mobile devices (and their networks), meeting user expectations for performance can be a real challenge.